TheWizardsCode/DevLogger/README.md

 # Installation Of Development Code

+We are a big fan of enabling our users to improve Dev Logger, so we would encourage you to use the source code, it's not much harder than using the latest release.

   1. Clone the repo into your preferred location
+  2. In the project view select `Assets/PacageMananifestConfig`
+  3. In the inspector click `Export Package Source`, this will export the package to a folder next to your checkout director called "DevLogger-Package"
-  2. `Window -> Package Manager`
+  4. `Window -> Package Manager`
-  3. Click the '+" in the top left
+  5. Click the '+" in the top left
-  4. Select 'Add package from disk ...'
+  6. Select 'Add package from disk ...'
-  5. Point to the directory containing your development
+  7. Point to the `DevLogger-Package` directory

+If you find a bug or want to make an improvement do it inside the development project in Unity.
+To make it available in your work project repeat step 2 and 3 above.
+This will re-publish your package.
+When you return to your project Unity will detect the changes on disk and re-import the package.

 # Using DevLogger